ThePrez/FOCUS2020-Workshop/README.md

 Before you begin, your instructor will provide you with:
 - A userid and password (userid must begin with "emlab")
-- A database schema name to use for Exercise 2 (this is likely the same as your userid)

 You will also need to clone this workshop into a local directory:
 ```